hugohu0224/sportshot/README.md

 * :white_check_mark: Implement the front-end page for odds searching.
 * :white_check_mark: Implement a button to control the on/off of the crawler.
-* :x: Made the front-end webpage to display the crawled odds in real time.
+* :black_square_button: Made the front-end webpage to display the crawled odds in real time.

 ### EventServer(grpc)